Help for Family & Friends

-Recommended readings for participants of the Friends & Family meeting include:
+Recommended readings for SMART Recovery Friends & Family participants and meeting hosts:

-The SMART Recovery Teen Handbook, for those concerned about teenagers.
+SMART Recovery Teen Handbook: For those concerned about teens.
 Developed via a grant obtained by The Community Coalition for Teens in Greenfield, Massachusetts, the SMART Recovery® Handbook was adapted to be applicable and helpful to teens.
-It's available in our bookstore: SMART Recovery Teen Handbook.
+Available in the SMART Store.